 Some rules governing trace filtering:

 - Filtering based on current application.
 The attributes available for filtering are only those available in the application you are currently viewing in New Relic.
 If you do not see attributes you expect to see, it's probably because they are not available for the application you are viewing.
 If that is the case, you will need to go to the application index and select the application where those attributes are captured.

 - Multi-attribute filter affected by first attribute selected.
-There are two types of event data distributed tracing reports: transaction events and span events.
-When you select an attribute in the filter, the event that attribute is attached to will dictate the available attributes.
+Distributed tracing reports on two types of data: transaction events and spans.
+When you select an attribute in the filter, the data type that attribute is attached to dictates the available attributes.
 For example, if you filter on an attribute that is attached to a

-Transactionevent attributes will be available when you attempt to add filter on additional attribute values.
+Transactionevent attributes are available when you attempt to add filter on additional attribute values.